 - Add carrot, celery, and mushrooms and cook for a little.

 - Mix in diced sweet potato, some salt, pepper, and Herbes de Provence.
 Stir to combine.
 Then add bay leaves, rinsed rice, and veggie broth.
 Bring to a boil, then reduce to a simmer.
 Cover and cook.
 Remove and discard bay leaves.

 - Stir in baby spinach.
 It will naturally wilt with the hot broth.

-- Add prepared cashew cream and a little more salt and pepper; stir to combine.
+- Add cashew cream and a little more salt and pepper.

-- Now this vegetable rice soup is ready to dig in and enjoy!
+- Stir to combine.
+Now this vegetable rice soup is ready to serve and enjoy!